About ArgoCD Tracking ID

 In many sites using ArgoCD, the default Label method is used.
 Default Labelis used generically and can make it difficult to identify owners when managing resources.

-In addition, there is a 63-character limit for labels on Kubernetes resources.
-Of course, most organizations will not use labels that exceed 63 characters, but we recommend using the annotation method because annotation or label+annotation has a better effect than the label method when dealing with "non-self-referencing" resources as described in this article.
+Furthermore, there is a 63-character limit for Kubernetes resource labels.
+Of course, most organizations will not use labels with more than 63 characters.
+However, we recommend using the Annotation method because Annotation or Label+Annotation can provide better results than the Label method when handling "Non-self-referencing" resources, as described in this article.

-For your reference, in a vote by ArgoCon participants in 2024, Resource Tracking (Annotation method) was unanimously rated as the "default setting" in the "Tier Ranking" of ArgoCD settings.
-For details, please see the following article:
+For reference, in a vote by ArgoCon attendees in 2024, Resource Tracking (Annotation method) was unanimously rated as the "default setting" in the "Tier Ranking" of ArgoCD settings.
+For more details, please see the following article:

 About Tracking ID